skowalak/fastapi-raft/README.md

   to become master
 * Failover, meaning nodes can disappear and reappear at any given time, or new nodes can be added to the group

+### Weaknesses of this implementation

+* I have not found an easy way to scale the replicas up, after the cluster has already started.
+* In contrast to _real_ implementations of Raft, this one does not save the entries of the replicated log.
+When a new log entry is committed, the old one is lost.
+* This implementation assumes that all nodes that have a DNS entry, and all DNS entries correspond to services.
+Services outside of that namespace can not be considered.

 ## Code